-- 134. Comment letters.
-Do not require component depreciation for SMEs, or make clear that it is optional. - 135.
+- 36. Comment letters.
+Do not require component depreciation for private entities, or make clear that it is optional. - 37.
 Field tests.
-Component depreciation is not relevant and would cause problems if applied strictly. - 136.
+Component depreciation is not relevant and would cause problems if applied strictly. - 38.
 WG recommendation.
 WG members were of mixed views.
 A majority would retain the component depreciation requirement, as they feel it provides good information and is not unduly burdensome.
-There was a minority view that felt for cost-benefit reasons this is an area that should be simplified. - 137.
-Staff comment: ED paragraph 16.14 states:

-- 16.14 An entity shall allocate the amount initially recognised in respect of an item of property, plant and equipment to its significant parts and depreciate separately each such part.
+There was a minority view that felt for cost-benefit reasons this is an area that should be simplified. - 39.
+Staff comment.
+ED paragraph 16.14 states: - 16.14 An entity shall allocate the amount initially recognised in respect of an item of property, plant and equipment to its significant parts and depreciate separately each such part.
 However, if a significant part of an item of property, plant and equipment has a useful life and a depreciation method that are the same as the useful life and the depreciation method of another significant part of that same item, those parts may be grouped in determining the depreciation charge.
-With some exceptions, such as quarries and sites used for landfill, land has an unlimited useful life and therefore is not depreciated. - 138.
+With some exceptions, such as quarries and sites used for landfill, land has an unlimited useful life and therefore is not depreciated. - 40.
 Staff recommendation.
-Depreciation is the systematic allocation of the cost of an asset over its useful life (ED glossary).
-The principle underlying the recognition of depreciation is set out in ED paragraph 16.20: an entity should choose a depreciation method for an asset that reflects the pattern of consumption of benefits.
-Component depreciation is consistent with that principle if significant parts of a single asset have significantly different patterns of benefit.
-At the same time, for most depreciable assets owned by SMEs, the entire asset has a common pattern of benefits, and there is no need to split the asset into components.
-Staff recommend retaining the principle in 16.14 but rewriting 16.14 to make application easier for an SME by addressing the normal case first, as follows: - 16.14 If all of the significant parts of an item of property, plant and equipment have the same useful life and rate of depreciation, the entity shall recognise and measure the depreciation charge for the asset as a whole.
+Depreciation is defined as "the systematic allocation of the depreciable amount of an asset over its useful life" (ED glossary).
+The principle underlying the recognition of depreciation is set out in ED paragraph 16.20: "An entity shall select a depreciation method that reflects the pattern in which it expects to consume the asset's future economic benefits".
+Component depreciation is consistent with that principle if significant parts of a single asset have significantly different patterns of benefit consumption.
+At the same time, for most depreciable assets owned by private entities, the entire asset has a common pattern of benefits, and there is no need to split the asset into components.
+Staff recommend retaining the principle in ED paragraph 16.14 but rewriting 16.14 to make application easier for a private entity by addressing the normal case first, as follows: - 16.14 The entity shall assess whether all of the significant parts of an item of property, plant and equipment have the same useful life and rate of depreciation.
+If that assessment shows that they all have the same useful life and rate of depreciation, the entity shall recognise and measure the depreciation charge for the asset as a whole.
 If, however, significant parts of the asset have significantly different useful lives or rates of depreciation and the entity intends to replace the shorter-lived part(s) while continuing to use the remainder of the asset, the entity shall allocate the initial cost of an item of property, plant and equipment to its significant parts and depreciate each part separately.
 With some exceptions, such as quarries and sites used for landfill, land has an unlimited useful life and therefore is not depreciated.